 Love, in the sense used here, calls for seeing self, others and the outside world in a positive, affirmative and healthy light.
 It means having a positive world-view.
 Additionally, it means accepting positive feelings and behaviors directed towards us.

 Following every significant experience, the subconscious mind retains three components: content, feeling and meaning.
-Content is the memory of what happened, feelings are the associated emotional attachments and meaning is the basic belief retained because of the experience.
+Content is the memory of what happened, feelings are the associated emotional attachments and meaning is the basic belief resulting from the experience.
 It is what one believes about the topic.
-Every basic belief has been learned, we were not born with any of them.
+Every basic belief has been learned; we had none at birth.

-Basic beliefs filter every new sensation and determine whether it is 1) a danger or threat, 2) significant or 3) insignificant.
+Basic beliefs filter every new sensation and determine whether it is 1) a danger/threat, 2) significant or 3) insignificant.
 Those that fall into the latter category are simply ignored.
 The brain does not have the capacity or need to treat every incoming sensation with a comparable amount of attention.

-The critical role of a basic belief is to determine if the incoming sensation is a threat.
+A critical role of a basic belief is to determine if the incoming sensation is a threat.
 If so, a defense mechanism is initiated instantly without conscious intervention.
 We act before we think.
-This is crucial because if we did have to think in order to deterred if that rustling in the bushes over there was or was not a sabretooth tiger bent on having lunch, we might not live to be aware of the answer.
+This is crucial because if we had to take the time to think to determine whether or not that rustling in the bushes was a saber tooth tiger bent on having lunch, we might not live to be aware of the answer.

 Finally, if the new sensation is significant but not dangerous, we act accordingly.
 This makes basic beliefs the source of our thoughts, feelings, attitudes and behaviors.
-Although we have free will, we are still restricted by what we have come to believe, making us prisoners, for better or worse, of our own experience.
+Although we have free will, we are still restricted by what we have come to believe, thus making us prisoners, for better or worse, of our own experience.
 Developing healthy mental health is the key to escaping this prison!

 With a clear understanding of its two components, consider this definition: